faberchri/YouSonos/README.md

 * Sonos system:
     * The [SoCo library](http://python-soco.com/) is used for the interaction with the Sonos system.
-    * At server startup the available speakers and the coordinators are detected.
+    * At server startup the available speakers and the system coordinators are detected.
     * Allows to set individual volume levels for each detected speaker.
 * [Redis](https://redis.io/) database and message queue:
     * YouSonos persists data that must survive a server restart as key-value pairs to Redis (i.e. the playlist).
-    * YouSonos creates two flask-socketIO server instances in two separated processes.
+    * YouSonos creates two flask-socketIO server instances in two separate processes.
-    These instances communicate through a Redis message queue.
+    These server instances communicate through a Redis message queue.
-    The two flask-socketIO server instances in separated processes are required because two different parallelism paradigms are applied.
-YouSonos player and YouSonos search service use common python threads but YouSonos server is based on [eventlet](https://eventlet.net/) which uses coroutines to enable non-blocking I/O.
+    The two flask-socketIO server instances in separate processes are required because YouSonos applies two different parallelism paradigms.
+    YouSonos player and YouSonos search service use common Python threads, but YouSonos server is based on [eventlet](https://eventlet.net/) which uses coroutines to enable non-blocking I/O.
-    * Forwarding and sequencing of client events received by the YouSonos server to the YouSonos player and YouSonos search service via the YouSonos event consumers.
+    * Sequences client events received by the YouSonos server and forwards them to the YouSonos player or YouSonos search service via the YouSonos event consumers.